walkswiththebear/ConsecutiveSequences/README.md

 have certain configurations of consecutive sequences.

 ## Overview
-Consider a permutation p of the n natural numbers {1, ..., n}, and let k >= 2.
-A **consecutive sequence** of length k in p is an occurrence of k consecutive integers in p, that is, an occurrence of a contiguous subsequence of the form (i, i+1, ..., i+k-1).
+Consider a permutation P of the n natural numbers {1, ..., n}, and let k >= 2.
+A **consecutive sequence** of length k in P is an occurrence of k consecutive integers in P, that is, an occurrence of a contiguous subsequence of the form (i, i+1, ..., i+k-1).
 A **maximal consecutive sequence** is a consecutive sequence that is not part of a longer consecutive sequence.